 We use the same opt-in consent for receiving email communications as a legal basis to occasionally include information about supporting Blast Theory in our communications.
 If you’d prefer not to receive information about supporting us but want to continue receiving general news about Blast Theory, you can contact us using the details at the end of this policy.

 We may also contact you about our work by telephone however we will always get explicit consent from you before doing this.

-We use Google Analytics to determine how popular parts of our website are, to determine if you have been to the website before, and to securely and anonymously record the value of any purchases you make on our website.
+We use Google Analytics to determine how popular parts of our websites are, to determine if you have been to the website before, and to securely and anonymously record the value of any purchases you make on our website.
 Google analytics sets cookies which will stay active for a number of years and identify on your computer that you have visited our website.

 You have a right to request a copy of the personal information that we hold about you and to have any inaccuracies in this data corrected.
 Please use the contact details at the end of this policy if you would like to exercise this right.

 Learn how to update your ‘Do Not Track’ settings to change what tracking you allow in your browser:

 HOW TO CONTACT US